An exact algorithm for the static pricing problem under discrete mixed logit demand: Methodology

 where $\Vert.\Vert_1$ is the $\ell_1$-norm.

 Algorithm \ref{alg:trust region} provides the steps taken to find a ``good'' feasible solution using \eqref{Eq:our trust region}.
-As one can see, \eqref{Eq:our trust region} is a linear optimization problem and hence optimal solutions are in the boundary points of its feasible region.
-So, the algorithm starts with searching for a good solution in the boundary of the neighborhood of the initial solution with radius $1$.
-It continues the search unless it does not reach to a point with improvement in the objective function.
-Then, the radius of the neighborhood gets decreased with the hope of finding a better solution.
-The algorithm gets terminated when the improvement in the last two iterations are less than a given tolerance error $\theta$, hence a local optimum. \ahmadreza{We emphasize that we chose trust region approach as it is known to have an extremely fast convergence rate to a local optimum \citep{higham1999trust}.
-However, any other method to efficiently find a ``good'' solution works.}
+As one can see, \eqref{Eq:our trust region} is a linear optimization problem; hence optimal solutions are in the boundary points of its feasible region.
+So, the algorithm starts with searching for a good solution in the boundary of the neighborhood of the initial solution with \ahmadreza{a} radius $1$.
+It continues the search unless it does not reach a point with improvement in the objective function.
+Then, the radius of the neighborhood gets decreased with the hope of finding a better solution (\ahmadreza{in the numerical results, we set the decreasing scale to 10; i.e., we multiply the radius with 0.1}).
+The algorithm gets terminated when the improvement in the last two iterations \ahmadreza{is} less than a given tolerance error $\theta$, hence a local optimum.
+We emphasize that we chose \ahmadreza{the} trust region approach as it is known to have an extremely fast convergence rate to a local optimum \citep{higham1999trust}.
+However, any other method to efficiently find a ``good'' solution works.